modcomlearning/BackendAPI/README.md

 <b>Why Use PythonAnywhere?</b> <br>
 PythonAnywhere is an onlone platform that: <br>
 ✅ Keeps your API running 24/7 (Even when your computer/laptop is off).<br>
-✅ Allows your API Accessible everywhere/ANytime since Itsts ONLINE <br>
+✅ Allows your API Accessible everywhere/Anytime since Its ONLINE <br>
 ✅ Many users can access the API Backend from the Frontend - (TODO Later). <br>